kyma-project/test-infra/development/image-url-helper/README.md

 * The `check` command finds all Helm chart images that don't use the `imageurl` template.
 * The `list` command lists all Helm chart images by checking the `values.yaml` files.
-* The `promote` command updates container registry path and all Helm chart images versions by updating the `values.yaml` files.
+* The `promote` command updates container registry path and Helm chart images versions in the `values.yaml` files.
+It also prints out a YAML that can be used by the `image-syncer` tool to promote images.

 ## Usage